Top 10 Exam Revision Tips

 Revision can be tedious, stressful and generally less fun than watching body-popping goats.

 Whether you like it or not, revision is a crucial aspect of succeeding in school, and getting a job after you leave.
-So pull yourself together.
+So pull yourself together so that you can pass your A Level or GCSE exams.

 1) REVISION TIMETABLE